 - If you want to attract a carnivore, you can dig a deep hole below the surface of the dirt and lure them to the plot with the smell of rotting meat.
 It’s also a good idea to make the plot bigger so that if they dig the meat up, they won’t destroy all the track evidence with the mess.

 - We haven’t done it yet but we will be making plaster casts of some of the more rare footprints we find.
-They’ll make a great little memento to the activity!
+They’ll make a great little memento!

 Have you ever found animal tracks before?